meenakshi-sreedhar/Meenakshi-Sreedhar/README.md

 width="35" />, It's Meenakshi Sreedhar
 </h1>
 <h5 align="center">
-A 3rd year student pursuing Bachelors in Computer Science with specialization in Cyber Security & Forensic from UPES, Dehradun.
+A graduate in Bachelors in Computer Science with specialization in Cyber Security & Forensic from UPES, Dehradun.
+Curently pursuing Mtech In Cyber Security from DIAT, Pune.
 </h5>
 <p>
 <a align="left" href="https://github.com/meenakshi-sreedhar">